jayveedee/LoRaWAN-DoS-Mitigation/README.md

 #define ACTIVE_TRANSMISSION_STRATEGY STRATEGY_STANDARD // swap out the STRATEGY_STANDARD
 ```

+## Heltec
+For the Heltec the only thing you need to do to change strategies is to flash the different .ino files onto the Heltec device.

+- For the LBT strategy, flash the file `heltec-pure-lbt/heltec-pure-lbt.ino`
+- For the PALBT strategy, flash the file `heltec-modified-lbt/heltec-modified-lbt.ino`

+### Jammer
 The jammer has two modes, one that targets frequencies only and another that hops between spreading factors as well:

 ```cpp